Konstantin-Boev/core/docs/core/04_core-concepts/03_glue42-client/04_angular/angular.md

 Initializing Glue42 Web JS in Vanilla JS is as simple as calling a function, which returns a promise, waiting the promise and consuming the API exposed by the returned `glue` object.
 This is not complicated at all, but we can make it even more convenient for Angular developers and we did just that with `@glue42/ng`.
 The `@glue42/ng` package is a simple, lightweight, angular-friendly wrapper which makes initializing a Glue42 Client easy and consuming the Glue42 Web API painless.
 What's more, `@glue42/ng` is also fully compatible with Glue42 Enterprise JS.

-The `@glue42/ng` package exposes two important elements:
-- `Glue42Ng` - an Angular module, which initializes Glue42 Web JS or Glue42 Enterprise JS.
-- `Glue42Store` - an Angular service, which gives access to the Glue42 Web API or the Glue42 Enterprise JS API.

 ## Prerequisites

 This package should be used only in Angular applications.
 If your app was created with the Angular CLI, then you don't need to make any additional steps.
 If you have manually created your app, then you need to make sure the peer dependencies of `@glue42/ng` are also installed: